karlrez/Javascript-Form-Validation/README.md

 # Javascript-Form-Validation
-A sample store order form that gets validated with JavaScript
+Web page of an order form.
+Form is validated with JavaScript and will inform the user if filled out incorrectly.